List of Cluedo characters: Monsieur Brunette

+Madame Rose

-Madame RoseMadame Rose is a stock fortune-teller.
+Madame Rose is a stock fortune-teller.

 In the VCR Game, Madame Rose is Mr. Boddy's sister.

 In Clue Master Detective, Madame Rhonda Rose is Mr. Boddy's ex-secretary of Hungarian heritage whose real name is Rhoda Rosengarten.

+Sergeant / Inspector Gray

-Sergeant Gray / Inspector GraySergeant Gray is a corrupt police sergeant.
+Sergeant Gray is a corrupt police officer.
 The name "Grey" was one of ten characters filed with the game's original patent.
 "Miss Grey" and "Mrs. Silver" are some of the oldest colour names previously unused, and "Gray" is one of the most enduring names in later editions, albeit with different characters depending on the edition.

 In the VCR Game, Sergeant Gray is a crazed mental patient who escaped from the nearby asylum and evaded discovery by posing as a police officer.

 In Clue Master Detective, Sergeant Gray is a no-nonsense, corrupt, unimaginative, and colorblind police officer who stumbles onto the crime scene while collecting funds for the Police Blackmail Awareness Fund.

-In the mobile game, Sergeant Gray was renamed Inspector Gray who secretly worked with Dr. Black to drop tax evasion charges against the latter in exchange for a cut.
+Renamed Inspector Gray in the mobile game, he secretly worked with Dr. Black to drop tax evasion charges in exchange for a cut.

+In Waddingtons' Cluedo Super Sleuth, Inspector Gray appears as a police inspector.

+Dr. Orchid

+In 2016, Hasbro introduced Dr. Orchid in place of Mrs. White.
+The former is a biologist of East Asian heritage who specializes in plant toxicology, dresses in her namesake color, and is introduced as the adopted daughter of Mr. Boddy / Dr. Black.
+After being expelled from an exclusive Swiss boarding school after a near-fatal poisoning incident, Orchid was home-schooled by the housekeeper, Mrs. White.